jundalisay/spblist/content/en/research/spinoza/cartesian/part-1/intro1.md

 ---
-heading: Part 1
+heading: Introduction 1
 title: "Doubt Concerning All Things"
 image: "/covers/cartesian.jpg"
 description: "All things are predetermined by God, from his infinite power and not from his free will"
 writer:
   name: Spinoza
   url: https://en.wikipedia.org/wiki/Baruch_Spinoza
-weight: 4
+weight: 2
 ---